 Once upon a time… the American dream

-Once upon a time there was a Spanish woman, we will call her Puri because Sonia Monroy was already caught, who after turning 40 decides that it is the PER-FECT-TO time to pursue her lifelong dream: becoming a Hollywood star. 💫
+Once upon a time there was a Spanish woman, lWe'll call her Puri because Sonia Monroy He was already taken, and after turning 40 he decides it's the PER-FECT time to pursue his lifelong dream: to become a Hollywood star. 💫

-So grab that dress that you already know with the flag of your Spain, close your suitcases, and head to a place very, very far away.
-On the other side of the pond.
-The country where “if you want, you can”.
+So grab that dress you know with the Spanish flag, pack your bags, and head off to a place very, very far away.
+Across the pond.
+The country where "if you want, you can."

-Maybe they don't teach you this in the Magic English workbook, but if you look it up in the dictionary of the collective imagination...
+This might not be taught in the Magic English workbook, but if you look it up in the dictionary of collective imagination…

-The "American Dream" is the idea that in the United States anyone can achieve, prosper and succeed in everything they set out to do on their own merits, if they want it very hard and work hard from dawn to dusk.
+The "American Dream" is the idea that in the United States anyone can achieve, prosper, and succeed in anything they set their mind to through their own merits, if they truly desire it and He works like a dog from sunrise to sunset.

-Regardless of the money in your account, where it comes from or what you have between your legs... or that meritocracy at this point in life is a story with more fantasies than the Disney Plus catalog.
+Regardless of how much money is in their account, where it comes from, or what they have between their legs… or that meritocracy at this point in life is a story with more fantasies than the Disney Plus catalog.

-And... who wouldn't like the promise of arriving with empty hands (and wallet) and ending up reincarnated as the next Steve Jobs or the next Carri Bradshaw living the Sex and the City life?
-York?
-Who won't like it?
+And that's because… Who wouldn't like the promise of arriving with empty hands (and wallet) and ending up reincarnated as the next Steve Jobs or the next Carrie Bradshaw, living the Sex and the City life?
+Who wouldn't like it?

-From Sonia Monroy to Penélope Cruz, raise your hand if you have never fantasized about a different life in a new country, a better job, more bills in the bank, better opportunities, living happily and eating partridges...
+From Sonia Monroy to Penélope Cruz, raise your hand if you've never fantasized about a different life in a new country, a better job, more money in the bank, better opportunities, living happily ever after...

-Because it is clear that there is an American dream for everyone here...
+Because it's clear that there's an American dream for everyone here...
 Or is there?

-From dreaming about Los Angelitos… to having Texas Chainsaw Massacre nightmares
+From dreaming about Los Angelitos… to having nightmares on the level of The Texas Chainsaw Massacre

 There was a time when the American dream sounded like a Disney movie with a happy ending…

-But the truth is that on the other side of the pond there are no longer fantasies for so many dreamers:
+But The truth is that on the other side of the pond there are no more fantasies for so many dreamers:

-Pay attention to the data that makes us suspect that the iPhone's alarm has also sounded for the American dream:
+Pay attention to the data that makes us suspect that the American dream has also been alarmed by the iPhone:

-But don't despair, we're not here to discourage the group but rather the opposite, so...
+But don't despair, we're not here to discourage the group, quite the opposite, so…

 Bye, bye Mari Carmen!
-We got off the American Dream
+We're getting off the American Dream

-"All our dreams can come true if we have the courage to pursue them", said Walt Disney...
+"All our dreams can come true if we have the courage to pursue them."
+Walt Disney said…

-The philosophy of “if you want, you can” has made a lot of noise among that generation that aspired to star conditions... and they crashed into mileurist salaries (hopefully) for which you have to get a degree, two master's degrees, three languages... and if that were not enough you have to change continents to find your way elsewhere.
+The philosophy of “If you want to, you can” It has hurt a lot to that whole generation that aspired to star conditions… and crashed against salaries of thousand euros (if they were lucky) for which you have to get a degree, two master's degrees, three languages… and as if that weren't enough you have to change continents to make a living somewhere else.

 • Work 25 hours a day to earn $100,000 a year or more.

-• A great car in which to spend another 3 hours a day from home to work and from work to home.
+• A great car to spend another 3 hours a day commuting from home to work and from work to home.

-• A 300 or 400 square meter house in a suburb straight out of Desperate Housewives.
+• A house of 300 or 400 square meters in a suburb straight out of Desperate Housewives.

 • A vacation in guiri ON mode along the Costa del Sol.